-Gregg Easterbrook writes a weekly column for Reuters.com.
-The views expressed are his own.
+Gregg Easterbrook is a Reuters columnist.
+Any views expressed are his own.